 Residents are housed in one of two housing units on Omaha Home for Boys main campus.
 Each unit houses ten youth where each young person enjoys their own private bedroom.
 Residents share a common living space, kitchen, laundry room, computer lab and training space.
-This dorm style living gives youth the opportunity to better prepare themselves for the community living environment commonly found on college campuses and helps them develop the skills needed to live independently.
+This dorm style living gives youth the opportunity to better prepare themselves for the community living environment commonly found on college campuses and helps youth develop the skills needed to live independently.

 Any young adult between the ages of 17 and 20 at the time of admission may apply to the program.
 Individuals over the age of 19 may self-refer to enroll while applicants under the age of 19 need a parent or legal guardian to enroll them.
 Applicants must have completed high school or be willing to finish their high school education.